ritchielrez/Neovim-from-scratch/README.md

 nvim +'hi NormalFloat guibg=#1e222a' +PackerSync
 ```

-Now you should able to my config, AWESOME! :shipit:
+Now you should able to my config, AWESOME!!
+Give me a ⭐ if you like it.